bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 5. Manage Stress

-Practice relaxation techniques such as deep breathing, meditation, or gentle yoga before bed to calm your mind and body, which supports the balance between stress and well-being.
+Practice relaxation techniques such as deep breathing, meditation, or gentle yoga before bed to calm your mind and body, helping you maintain a balance between stress and well-being.

 6. Exercise Regularly

-Aim for at least 30 minutes of moderate exercise most days, but avoid vigorous activity within three hours of bedtime.
+Aim for at least 30 minutes of moderate exercise most days.
+Just make sure to avoid vigorous activity within three hours of bedtime, as it might keep you up.

 7. Use Technology Wisely